 The output from this project extends to film, based on my photographs and memories from different eras in the Czech and Slovak Republics.
-ThE film collapses the scene of one incidental street moment, depicted in a photograph from a return trip to Eastern Europe.
-The working idea of this film situates within texture and movement that spark of unexpected poetic associations across time and subject matter.
+The film collapses the scene of one incidental street moment, depicted in a photograph from a return trip to Eastern Europe.
+The working idea of this film situates within texture and movement that spark unexpected poetic associations across time and subject matter.
 This single image points to my preoccupation with small, deliberately ahistorical events, many of them retaining the fascination of a time diffuse between past and present, further enhanced by the timelessness of the up-close interiority of this single image.
-It’s my hope that the impression derived from the resulting film is a short-hand smash-up of my years spanning the Soviet and post-Soviet Czech and Slovak Republics, to present a heightened sense of how one relates to history, both personal and public, including in terms of certain kinds of mobility.

 In the end, this work returns to the still image, its tonic center, as photographic moments are rescued from the film and these appear, as if from a restored film; to uncover a masterpiece.
 This process tracks an iterative practice of layered multiple segments and pieces and selves, representing old and new, in a kind of collapse of time and matter, elegantly laid out and seemingly connected, but not touching, the gaps between galvanizing to form an irreducible whole, monstrous and elegant, electric.